- Dr David Ringelblum

 - Dr Krish Rasaratnam

 rt_row_style=”default-style” rt_row_borders=”” rt_row_paddings=”true” rt_bg_effect=”classic” rt_bg_image_repeat=”repeat” rt_bg_size=”cover” rt_bg_position=”right top” rt_bg_attachment=”scroll” rt_bg_video_format=”self-hosted”]

 Louise Trevean is our practice manager and Holly Walsh is our office manager.
 They can be approached with any queries or concerns.

 Nancy, Jennifer, Pierina, Cheryl, Mesha, Victoria, Tayelle,Emma , Dominika , Unnati, Jaime and Emily are our receptionists and office staff.
 Please feel free to approach any of them if you need any help.

 Sue McKellar is our highly experienced nurse manager.

 - Practice Nurses

-Amanda, Teresa, Fiona, Michelle,Lana and Carey are our highly experienced practice nurses.
+Teresa, Fiona, Michelle,Lana and Sam are our highly experienced practice nurses.
 They assist with immunisations, wound dressings and other procedures.
 They are also involved in home visits, patient education and health promotion projects.